NBA Rumors: GM Rob Pelinka Reveals One Major Reason Why Opposing Teams Won’t Make Deals With LA Lakers

 — Bill Simmons (@BillSimmons) June 23, 2018

-The potential acquisition of Kawhi Leonard or other NBA superstar via trade will have a huge impact in the Lakers’ pursuit of superstars in the upcoming free agency.
+The potential acquisition of Kawhi Leonard or another NBA superstar via trade will have a huge impact in the Lakers’ pursuit of superstars in the upcoming free agency.
 Adding Leonard to their current roster will give them a higher chance of signing Cleveland Cavaliers superstar LeBron James.
 As most people think, the only way the Lakers can convince James to leave Cleveland for Los Angeles is to show him that they can help him win an NBA championship title next season.

-Opposing teams like the Spurs must be aware of the scenario, and as of now, there are doing everything they can do to prevent the Lakers from becoming a major threat in the Western Conference once again.
+Opposing teams like the Spurs must be aware of the scenario, and as of now, they are doing everything they can do to prevent the Lakers from becoming a major threat in the Western Conference once again.
 Pelinka said they respect the Spurs’ decision, but they remain optimistic that they can accomplish their goal this offseason.